rolyPolyVole/christmas-plugin-2024/IDEAS.md

     - paintwars overview a bit too long
     - BaubleTag too short

-- sled racing broken, can leave boats
-    - add two passengers to sled racing?
 - sled racing only do one lap

-Lag related:

-- lag spike with donation events when submitted.
-- see issues of server lagging

-Things to absolutely check for next 'playtest'
+Things to absolutely check for next 'playtest':
 - Avalanche spectators should no longer be able to attack each other
 - visual indication of double jump in block party.
 - spleef non opped players cant break blocks.